VerifyTests/Verify/docs/combinations.md

 ### Global CaptureExceptions

-Exception capture can be enable globally:
+Exception capture can be enabled globally:

 <!-- snippet: GlobalCaptureExceptions -->
 <a id='snippet-GlobalCaptureExceptions'></a>